LostLuna/Caramel-Hosting/README.md

 - Open your project file then  Git bash Here
 - $ heroku login ``You need to login in heroku website``
 - After login type this git init
-- And make your remote to your heroku bot for Heroku git:remote -a  <Your Bot name>
+- And make your remote to your heroku  Heroku git:remote -a  <Your Bot name>
 - After make your remote then `git add .` ...
-Wait Until finish Commit your project -> git commit -am "make it better"
+Wait Until finish Commit your project -> git commit -am "Hosting Are Nice"
 - Last Step `git push heroku master`
   ### You need to put procfile In Your project